 Financial Ratios Comparison

-The table below provides a comparative analysis of the most recent financial metrics for ServiceNow, Inc. (NOW) and EPAM Systems, Inc. (EPAM).
+Below is a comparative table showcasing the most recent revenue and financial ratios for ServiceNow, Inc. (NOW) and EPAM Systems, Inc. (EPAM).

 P/E153.1329.47